abdus/abdus/content/blogs/recording-shell-output-the-right-way.md

 - Embeddable.
 Following is a asciicast of my NeoVim config :)
 {{< asciinema id="dCji7muVN6wBBcmqIAQtdLN4H" >}}
-- copy and paste texts from an asciicast to terminal. this especially helps when you don't want to type a goddamn config file from a video because you friend is too much of an asshole to use platform like github.
+- copy and paste texts from an asciicast to terminal. this especially helps when you don't want to type a goddamn config file from a video.
 - remote ASCIINema upload server can be self-hosted.

 Guess that much of features are enough to convince you :)